Nouvellie/amazon-1st/course/01.iam-and-s3/cloudfront.md

 - Edge location are not just READ only. (you can write to them too, ie put an object on to them)
 - Objects are cached for the life of the **TTL**. **(time to live)**
+- You can clear cached objects, but you will be charged.